Linos Chrysikopoulos: Professional career

 Born in Corfu, Greece, Chrysikopoulos began his professional career during the 2008–09 season, with the Greek League club Aris Thessaloniki, and stayed there for three seasons.
 On July 13, 2011, he moved to the Italian League club Biella.
 He was released by Biella in January 2013.

 After leaving Biella, he joined the Greek League club PAOK.
 He then moved the Greek club KAOD.
 He signed with Nea Kifissia on August 16, 2015.

 He returned to PAOK in 2016.
 On August 24, 2019, Chrysikopoulos signed a three-year deal with AEK Athens.

 On August 9, 2021, Chrysikopoulos signed with Peristeri.
 On April 18, 2022, he was suspended for the rest of the season, along with teammate Dimitris Katsivelis, after they both fell out of favor with the club's new head coach Milan Tomić.
 In 16 league games, he averaged 7.2 points, 2.2 rebounds and 1.2 assists per contest.

 On August 18, 2022, Chrysikopoulos moved south to Kolossos Rodou.
+In 25 games, he averaged 5.2 points and 3.4 rebounds in 20 minutes per contest.

+On August 7, 2023, Chrysikopoulos joined his long-time coach Ilias Papatheodorou at Promitheas Patras.

+On August 12, 2025, Chrysikopoulos returned to Kolossos Rodou.